badlogic/basis-template/README.md

 ## Performance
 Basis-template compiles templates to an abstract syntax tree, which is then interpreted.
 While this sounds terribly slow, a lot of care was taken to ensure that basis-template is among the fastest JVM templating engines.

 You can test performance with this fork of [template-benchmark](https://github.com/badlogic/template-benchmark).
-While this is a [JMH](http://openjdk.java.net/projects/code-tools/jmh/) based microbenchmark, it tries to simulate a real-world scenario.
+While this is a [JMH](http://openjdk.java.net/projects/code-tools/jmh/)-based microbenchmark, it tries to simulate a real-world scenario.
 YMMV.

 The benchmark contains many commonly used JVM templating engines.
 If you don't see your templating engine of choice, send a PR.